(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 - 1/4 cup + 2 tbsp vegan butter, melted (or coconut oil)

 - 3 oz chocolate chips (I used dairy free)

 - 1 tbsp vegan butter, melted (or coconut oil)

-- 2 tbsp granulated sweetener (coconut sugar, maple sugar, etc.)
+- 2 tbsp granulated sweetener (coconut sugar, maple sugar, date sugar, etc.)

 - 1 tsp cinnamon

 - Preheat the oven to 350°F and line a large baking sheet with parchment paper.

 - While the oven heats up, add the oat flour, baking soda, salt and cinnamon to a large mixing bowl and mix until well combined.
 Once combined, add in the melted butter, maple syrup, and vanilla extract and mix until a thick dough forms.